zeuslawyer/microservices-architecture-course/README.md

 - to use an existing container, modify its filesystem and contents, and then generate an image out of that (usually its image -> container, but this is container -> modify -> image) we run the following: `docker commit -c 'CMD["<< override command that usually goes into Dockerfile >>"]' << container id >>`.
 So that is something like `docker commit -c 'CMD["redis-server"]' f70734b6a266`.
 That generates a new image, which you can then run with `docker run <...>`.
 - when creating the docker file you may need to specify that certain files from the local filesystem need to be copied over to the image.
 For that use `COPY <source path, relative to Dockerfile loc> <loc inside container>`.
 This often looks like `COPY ./ ./`

-#### `container terminal/shell access`
+#### `container terminal shell access`

 - execute another command that is provided as input into the container `docker exec -it <<container id>> << command >>`
 - **but** its better to open up a shell tunnel into the container's process.
 For that use `docker exec -it <<container id>> sh`.
 That will give us a `#` sign as a shell prompt
 - you can also startup a container from an image, and immediate tunnel into a shell process within it _without_ interacting with the underlying program.
 Do this with `docker run -it <<image name>> sh`.
+The `sh` at the end is what produces the command prompt inside.
 - exit with `ctrl d` or `ctrl c`